Semester and Academic Year programs:

 In French, this program is called “Cours de Langue et Civilisation de la Sorbonne,” which translates to “French Language and Civilization Courses at the Sorbonne.”
 This language institute at the Sorbonne is known worldwide for providing French language and culture instruction to foreign students.

 The French Language and Civilization Program is an excellent choice for Beginning and Intermediate level students, as it helps foreign students learn the basics of French language or improve their current level.
 All students will take a French placement test after arrival, which will determine their class level.
 All students in this program are required to take the French Language & Phonetics course, as well as 2, 3, or 4 elective lectures from the choices at your language level.
 A few examples of lectures are: French Civilization and Literature, History of French Art, The Regions of France, Approach to Current Affairs in France, and Myths & Modern Thought.

 Students can live with French host families, who will provide breakfast and dinner Mon-Sat.
 All ASA student housing includes Internet access and is located in safe neighborhoods, within a reasonable distance from your university.
-Or, you may opt out of program housing and arrange your own accommodation and meals, in which case, you will be credited the room & board portion of their program fees.
 Full details about ASA housing, as well as answers to commonly asked questions, can be found on our Housing page.

 To encourage students to immerse themselves in the rich cultural life of Paris, ASA includes an exceptional sequence of events.
 Every week or two, students attend a play, concert, or opera, visit a museum or art gallery, or go on an excursion to a site of interest outside Paris: Chartres, Versailles, Fontainebleau, Reims, or Malmaison.
 Each Fall, there is a weekend trip to the Valleé de la Loire and grands chateaux, and each Spring a weekend trip to Bayeux, the D-Day landing beaches at Normandy, and the magnificent Mont Saint Michel.